reflectoring/reflectoring.github.io/_posts/2020-09-16-hibernate-search.md

 Now, to understand `@Indexed` annotation better, let's draw an analogy between it and Hibernate `@Entity` annotation.
 With `@Entity` we map a class to a database table and, it's fields to the table columns.
-Similarly, with `@Indexed` we map a class to Elasticsearch's index and, it's fields to its document fields(An Index is collection of JSON documents).
+Similarly, with `@Indexed` we map a class to Elasticsearch's index and, it's fields to its document fields(An Index is a collection of JSON documents).

-In case of `@Entity` we have a companion annotation called `@Column` to map field while in case of `@Indexed` we have `@Field` annotation to do the same.
+In the case of `@Entity`, we have a companion annotation called `@Column` to map field while in the case of `@Indexed` we have `@Field` annotation to do the same.

 Let's dive deeper into the `@Field` annotation.

 ### `@Field` Annotation
-We need to apply the `@Field` annotation on all the fields that we wish to search, sort or need for projection.
+We need to apply the `@Field` annotation on all the fields that we wish to search, sort, or need for projection.

 `@Field` has several properties which we can set to customize its behavior but if we stick to the defaults it will exhibit the following behavior:
-* `@Field` has an attribute called `name` which when left empty picks the name of the field on which the annotation is placed.
+* `@Field` has a property called `name` which when left empty picks the name of the field on which the annotation is placed.
 Hibernate search then uses this name to store the field's value in the index document.
 * Hibernate search maps this field to Elasticsearch native types.
 For instance, a field of type `String` gets mapped to `text` type, `Boolean` to `boolean` type, `Date` to `date` type of Elasticsearch.
 * Elasticsearch also applies a default analyzer on the value.
-The default analyzer first applies a tokenizer that splits text on non alphanumeric characters and then applies the lowercase filter.
+The default analyzer first applies a tokenizer that splits text on non-alphanumeric characters and then applies the lowercase filter.
 For instance, if the `hashTags` field has the value '#Food#Health', it will be internally stored as `['food', 'health]` after being analyzed.

 ### `@Analyzer`